Table of Contents

 - insight into the responses of women over 30 who positively assessed the event.

 All the above-mentioned features will allow you to have a deeper insight into the event feedback.
 Their application, contrary to appearances, does not have to impose any additional obligations on you!
 It’s quite the opposite.
-The filters or cross tables created once, will allow you to automatically apply them in future analyses, and thus you will quickly gain access to exactly the results that interest you.
-Without having to go through hundreds or even thousands of filled out questionnaires.
+The filters or cross tables created once will allow you to automatically apply them in future analyses, and thus you will quickly gain access to exactly the results that interest you.
+Without having to go through hundreds or even thousands of completed questionnaires.

 Research what you want and when you want to!